Christopher J Osborne

 New & updated pages

-Well, digital cameras have been around for a long time now… the first digital camera aimed at consumers came out in 1990 (the Dycam Model 1, relaunched as the rather better known Logitech Fotoman in 1991), which is well over 30 years ago.
-Given the incredible speed of development in the early digital camera market, I'd say that's about 100 in normal camera years Laugh emoji
+Digital cameras have been around for a long time now… the first digital camera aimed at consumers came out in 1990 (the Dycam Model 1, relaunched as the rather better known Logitech Fotoman in 1991), which is 35 years ago.
+Given the incredible speed of development, particularly in the early digital camera market, I'd say that's about 100 in normal camera years Laugh emoji

 So yes, I think digital photography has been around long enough for "classic digital camera" to be a valid concept.

 The first 10-15 years of the digital photography in particular represents a fascinating period in the development of camera technology.
-Camera manufacturer's had a gay old time taking advantage of the fact that they no longer all had to all accomodate the same, near universal, 135 film canister (these day more commonly referred to as 35mm film canisters).
-The result was an incredible proliferation designs that threw all the old rules of camera design right out of the window.
-What dedicated collector wouldn't want to dip their toe in such colourful waters?!
+Camera manufacturer's had a gay old time taking advantage of the fact that they no longer subject to the near universal requirement to house the standard 35mm film canister.
+The result was an incredible proliferation of designs that threw all the old rules of camera design right out of the window.
+What dedicated camera collector wouldn't want to dip their toe in such colourful waters?!
 In the mid to late 2000s things settled down again and most camera manufacturers when back to making cameras that looked very much like film cameras of the 1990s, but weird and wonderful designs still pop up every now and again.

-Unfortunately the days of being able to buy formerly expensive small sensor digicams from the late 1990s and early 2000s for little more than pennies are now long gone.
+Unfortunately the days of being able to buy formerly expensive digicams (which I define as usually compact cameras with small sensors and fixed lenses) from the late 1990s and early 2000s for little more than pennies are now long gone.
 I bought my Nikon Coolpix 950 back in 2013 for a mere £10, when digicam prices were at their nadir.
-But it seems TikTokkers and YouTubers, some of whom weren't even born when the world was transitioning from film to digital photography, have discovered the joys of retro-tech.
-When a particular camera goes viral on TikTok, it sometimes seems like its value can sky-rocket over night!
+But it seems TikTokkers and YouTubers (many of whom some weren't even born when the world was transitioning from film to digital photography!) have discovered the joys of photographic retro-tech.
+When a particular camera goes viral on TikTok, it sometimes seems like its value can sky-rocket almost over night!
 These days you often see the Nikon Coolpix 950 going for anywhere from £50-100.
 So in that particular case I suppose I should be thanking TikTok and YouTube for turn my £10 impulse buy into an investment!
 But it does mean that collecting these early digicams is no longer a cheap business.

 You'll often see the term "film-like" being thrown around with gay abandon about these early digital cameras, particularly those with CCD sensors.
-Personally I think this betrays a lack of experience of what shooting film was (and is) actually like!
-But that doesn't mean these camera aren't genuinely different from their modern digital descendants, both in terms of the shooting experience and in the results they give, and I think that difference is worth celebrating!
+Personally I think this betrays a lack of experience of what shooting film was (and is) actually like, both in terms of the shooting experience and the results.
+But that doesn't mean these camera aren't genuinely different from their modern digital descendants, and I think that difference is worth celebrating!